rust-tw/advent-of-code/2023/10/wtchangdm/README.md

 ## Day 1

 Use DFS (can be BFS as well) to calculate the path.
-The farthest point from start is the total steps devided by 2.
+The farthest point from start is the total steps divided by 2.